 Check out The Gregory Year for info on some of our annual or semesterly events, and the Modern Languages and Film Culture pages for the schedule for all our themed programming.
 There is always somethings going on the House-- and every Gregorian is welcome.

 Some simple rules: remember to always bring your own cups, plates, and utensils... and be mindful of anyone who might be still waiting for food as you load up.

 So where can you find a crowd--and comfort food--during the week?

 Since the dawn of time, Gregory has hosted Study Breaks Wednesdays at 10:30 PM in the Van Pelt Piano Lounge; the crowds are large, the tone is informal, and the food, well, sinful (we do try to have a few healthy alternatives here and there).
 Our advice?
 Don’t sit around waiting for the email reminder; you know where and when to go, so be ready to beat out the hungry masses for the best grub.
 And once you’ve stocked up, have a seat and chat awhile; it’s a study break, after all.
 Residents who live in singles and double apartments are welcome to put on a study break or two during the year (we supply the funding, of course!).
-Contact study break managers Jordan and Theresa with any ideas or to chip in!
+Contact study break managers Jacob and Jessica with any ideas or to chip in!

 Don’t want to be cooped up in your room staring at your little TV or computer screen by yourself?
 At least once a month, get together with your housemates for I Love TV, epic marathons of your favorite shows—current or vintage—in the Van Pelt Cinema Lounge, complete with home-cooked comfort food.. including homemade donuts!
 I Love TV is run by Faculty Fellow Lance Wahlert, who started the event back when he was a Gregory GA!
 Feel free to advocate for your favorite series or genre, and help pick the representative episodes!